EU confronts U.S. over reports it spies on European allies

 "How should we still negotiate if we must fear that our negotiating position is being listened to beforehand?"

-(Additional reporting by Sabine Siebold, Claire Davenport in Luxembourg and Laurence Frost in Paris; Writing by Annika Breidthardt; Editing by Sonya Hepinstall)
+(Additional reporting by Sabine Siebold, Claire Davenport in Luxembourg and Laurence Frost in Paris, Tabassum Zakaria and Deborah Charles in Washington; Writing by Annika Breidthardt; Editing by Sonya Hepinstall)